 Following the 1951 season, Burgess was traded to the Cincinnati Reds, who then sent him to the Philadelphia Phillies two months later.
 He was the Phillies' starting catcher for the next three years, hitting .368 in 345 at-bats and making the All-Star team in 1954.
 Early in the 1955 campaign, he was traded back to the now Redlegs.
 That season, he hit a career-best 21 homers, including 3 against the Pittsburgh Pirates on July 29th.
 However, during the next three years with the Redlegs, he began seeing less time behind the plate and more appearances as a pinch hitter.

 Late in the 1964 campaign, Burgess was acquired by the Chicago White Sox, who were in the heat of the pennant race.
 In his first plate appearance with the Sox on September 15th against the Detroit Tigers, he hit a game-tying homer off pitcher Dave Wickersham.
-Over the next three years, he was used almost exclusively as a pinch hitter, appearing in just 7 games behind the plate.
+Over the next three years, he was used almost exclusively as a pinch hitter, appearing in just 7 times behind the plate in 236 games.
 He led the American League in pinch hits in 1965 and 1966.
-In 1966, he set the record for most at-bats in a season (67) without scoring a run as well as the marks for most hits in a season (21) and most RBI (15) without scoring; the reason for this was that, as soon as he reached base as a pinch hitter, he would be replaced by a pinch runner, usually Al Weis.
-He retired following the 1967 campaign.
+Portly, slow, and too valuable to get injured on the base paths, he was routinely pinch run for.
+In 1966, he set the record for most at-bats in a season (67) without scoring a run as well as the marks for most hits in a season (21) and most RBI (15) without scoring.
+After posting excellent (for a pinch-hitter) .286 and .313 averages at 38 and 39 in 1965 and 1966 the bell tolled in 1967, and he retired on the heels of a dismal .133 campaign.

-Over 18 years in the majors, Burgess hit .295.
-When he retired, he held the major league record with 145 pinch hits (since broken by several players).
-During the course of his big league career, the only defensive position he played was catcher.
+Over 18 years in the majors Burgess topped .300 in batting average six times, en route to a career .295.
+He was consistent, four times hitting within three points of his career mark, bracketing it with .292, .294, .296, and .297 seasons.
+When he retired, he was the runaway major league leader in pinch hits, his 145 (since broken by several players) far outpacing then #2 Jerry Lynch's 116.
+During the course of his big league career, the only defensive position Burgess played was catcher.